orbitalchicken/Roadmap/README.md

     - One small remark though, i couldn’t help but notice that the text on title window on top isn’t centered.
 It looks like it is shifted regarding position of the minimize, maximize and close buttons.
 Is this intented behavior?
     - Cairo-dock session no longer works out of box, and simply installing it at this time BREAKS CINNAMON, and leaves you with a cairo-dock session with no windows manager by default
     - Show/Hide delay for the panel (in autohide mode) doesn’t work.
 Didn’t work in LM14, either, btw.
     - Keyboard shortcuts for custom launchers using the Windows key (Super) do not work.
 (They’re good e.g. for switching workspaces, so in principle they do work.)
-This was reported months ago, and it’s a little disappointing to see this bug still alive and well.
     - Nemo: If you ‘X’ a file transfer dialog for a large file, there is no way of bringing it back from notification area.
     - "/usr/lib/cinnamon-settings/bin/ExtensionCore.py
         Replace
         showTypes.append([SHOW_ALL, _(""All %s"") % (self.pl_noun)])
         to
         showTypes.append([SHOW_ALL, _(""All %s"").decode(""utf-8"") % (self.pl_noun)])"
-    - Do not work themes, desklets, extations and applets. empty window in system settings. sorrow.
     - * Screenshot button doesn’t work?!
     - New nemo is *extremely* cool.
 Looks amazing but won’t remember the last opened tree location and there is no option to rename folders and files in the save dialog.
 I don’t know of any other OS that won’t - allow this to be done.
 If I can create a new file or folder on the spot, I could be able to rename existing files and folders in the location of concern on the fly.
-    - I’ve intalled today and it’s awesome, my laptop’s battery life is much longer now, however I’ve found a bug: when I close my laptop I have it configured to suspend, no problem here, but when I open it, the screensaver does not appear and don’t ask for my password.
+    - when I close my laptop I have it configured to suspend, no problem here, but when I open it, the screensaver does not appear and don’t ask for my password.
 Hope you can fix this before the final release.
     - The Configure cog button doesn’t work in the Desklets area or the Themes selection area.
 A padlock icon appears too which doesn’t do anything?
     - If you try to set SUPER + E or SUPER + T to home folder and terminal in the keyboard shortcut area, the shortcut will never work.
 This has really irked me since Mint 13.
 It’s never been fixed.
 I’ve reported a bug numerous times.
     - Using ALT and left click won’t move the window (this works in every other version of Linux I’ve ever used.
 The same is true for ALT + middle click for window resizing